Japanese Sushi Rice (100 G)

 Add Healthy Fats

-Drink plenty of water before and during your meal to help with digestion and decrease the likelihood of overeating.
+Drink plenty of water throughout your meal to support digestion and maintain stable blood sugar levels.

 Discover